Transforming Travel's Leigh Road and Wimborne Road West cycleway scheme

 The design of the scheme has taken into account the local natural environment.

 In building the cycleway, some of the existing verge currently designated as Common Land will be de-registered.
 A compensatory area of open space at BytheWay Field will be designated as Common Land in its place.
 The effect of this will be to maintain the existing stock of Common Land.

 Where there is registered common land, ecological surveys have shown that the mown verges to the south of the road have limited value in terms of plant species or habitat.
 The scheme has been designed to minimise impact on the more ecologically valuable land on the north side of the road by using more of the lower value land on the south side.

 In developing the designs, additional green space and planting have been introduced, including for new trees.
 What is currently a vehicle dominated road will be enhanced by streetscape improvements.

 HGV lorries will be able to use the route whilst works are taking place.
 We don’t foresee any major interruptions to their journey.

 There may be affected bus stop locations throughout the works.
 Our engineers will liaise with any affected bus companies.
 Check if there are any route disruptions on Traveline.

 In 2019, SUSTRANS held a meeting at Wimborne Town Council offices attended by members and representatives from key local groups, to discuss a proposed cycleway.
 In July 2019, several pop-up consultation stands were set up adjacent to some of the local schools at drop-off and pick-up time, in Wimborne Town Square and at the car park adjacent to By-the-Way Field.

-A leaflet is being posted to local residents, with full details of the scheme.
+A leaflet was posted to local residents, with full details of the scheme in November 2020.